DarrenKirby/cozenage/README.md

 ## Running Cozenage

-To interpret a Scheme file (typically with an .scm or .ss extension, although Cozenage will attempt to run any file argument as Scheme code) just add the file name after and options:
+To interpret a Scheme file (typically with an .scm or .ss extension, although Cozenage will attempt to run any file argument as Scheme code) just add the file name after any options:

     $ ./cozenage -l write,file my_program.scm